johnofleek/RPi_SierraWireless_PPP/RC76xx_ppp_RPi_testing.md

 ## Scope
-To see what happens when we run use PPP over a USB UART connected to RPi
+To see what happens when we use PPP with a Sierra Wireless RC7620 connected via USB UART to an RPi

 ## Kit used
 * RPi4
 * WASP + WP7620

-## Versions used for testing (Buster 2022-01)
+## Versions used for testing (Latest available 2022-01)
-RPi 4 OS
+### RPi 4 OS
 ```
 $ uname -a
 Linux raspberrypi 5.10.63-v7l+ #1459 SMP Wed Oct 6 16:41:57 BST 2021 armv7l GNU/Linu